13th INTERNATIONAL MEETING

 11:00-12:45 YOUNG INVESTIGATOR SYMPOSIUM

-Chair: Silvia Diviccaro (Italy) & Marilena Marraudino (Italy)
+Chairs: Silvia Diviccaro (Italy) & Marilena Marraudino (Italy)

 Kandasamy Ganga (India) Face and construct validity of a PTSD model in male rats and testing the predictive validity using a neurosteroid